lc0rp/KeepSidian/docs/premium_features/final_prd.md

 - **General Premium Features Info**:
   - Display information about the premium features to all users
 - **Conditional Sections**:
-  - Inactive Subscribers: Show a "How to Subscribe" section with instructions and benefits
+  - Inactive Subscribers: Show a "Why Subscribe?" section with instructions and benefits
   - Active Subscribers: Display detailed information about their subscription

 ### 3. Premium Features Configuration